pramodoutlook/DevOps-Essentials/Lab 1.md

     default = "us-east-1"
 }

 # Change the SG ID.
-You can use the same SG ID used for your CICD anchor server
+You can use the same SG ID used for your CICD Jump server
 # Basically the SG should open ports 22, 80, 8080, 9999, and 4243
 variable  "sg_id" {
     default = "sg-06dc8863d3ed3d280" # us-east-1